 EFL Learnersâ€™ Speaking Anxiety in an EOP Program

+AbstractThis research aimed at describing studentsâ€™ speaking anxiety in EFL classroom at occupation level.
+It investigated EOP studentsâ€™ speaking anxiety levels, their sources of anxiety and their coping strategies to reduce it.
 This research involved eight students from two classes with different English abilities and employed a qualitative research design, embracing the characteristics of a case study conducted in PT Rekacipta Miratama Bekasi from December 2016 to March 2017.
 Three kinds of instruments were applied for this research: classroom observation, questionnaires (adapted from Foreign Language Classroom Anxiety Scale by Horwitz), and semi-structured interview.
 The data were collected by means audio and video recording to capture studentsâ€™ sources of anxiety and their coping strategies and collaborated with a semi-structured interview.
 Those data were transcribed and coded by using the categorization from Alwasilahsâ€™ coding strategy (2002) and obtained by quantifying questionnaires in order to know the studentsâ€™ anxiety levels.
 The first finding reveals that the students who categorized as an anxious and a mildly anxious level had the highest percentage (each of them was 37%), while those who categorized as a relaxed and a very relaxed level had the lower of percentage (each of them was 17%).
 Secondly, the research participants who categorized as an anxious and a mildly anxious level stated that all FLA sources that are a communication apprehension, a test anxiety, and a fear of negative evaluation had similar percentages (each of them 33.34%).
 Lastly, coping strategies that all anxious students used in this research were anticipation that belonged to compromise behaviors.
 Keywords: Speaking Anxiety, Anxiety Levels, Anxiety Sources, Coping Strategies to Reduce FLA, EOP Students